 At DTE Energy, we’re committed to providing safe, reliable and affordable energy for our customers.
 That’s why we’re working to build the grid of the future in Pontiac, one of the oldest and most diverse cities in Michigan.
-Through our rebuilding work, we expect to improve power reliability by an expected 90% for customers served by the upgraded substation and equipment.
+Through our rebuilding work, we expect to improve power reliability by up to 90% for customers served by the upgraded substation and equipment.

-From 2023 to 2025, we’ll have invested more than $31 million to modernize and rebuild the electric grid in and around downtown Pontiac.
-This work includes:
+From 2023 to 2025, we invested more than $31 million to modernize and rebuild the electric grid in and around downtown Pontiac.
+This work included:

 • Installing smart grid devices called reclosers.
 Positioned on top of power poles, reclosers are designed to locate damage that caused an outage and allow us to quickly restore power to a portion of customers while we make repairs.

 • Upgrading and adding new equipment at the substation that delivers power to downtown Pontiac.
-This work will add capacity to the system and improve reliability,
+This work is adding capacity to the system and improving reliability.

 • Replacing more than 15 miles of electrical equipment, like overhead wires, underground cables, conduit and transformers, that deliver power to homes and businesses.
 This new equipment is more resilient to wind and storms.